 The symptoms of Lymphopenia depend to a large extent on the underlying problem.
 Similarly, the symptoms may vary from one patient to another due to the drug genesis, the etiology of the disease, and the patient’s general health.

 - Swollen lymph nodes around the tonsils and abdominal area.

 - Swelling around the joints.

 - Repeated infections

-In most cases, lymphopenia ends when the infection resolves.
-Patients who have an idiopathic disorder may experience a low but stable CD4 + cell count.
-Lymphocytic deficiency (lymphopenia) can occur in several malignancies.
+In most cases, Lymphopenia ends when the infection resolves.
+Patients with an idiopathic disorder may experience a low but stable CD4 + cell count.
+Lymphocytic deficiency (Lymphopenia) can occur in several malignancies.

 - Immune system disorders such as autoimmune disease or HIV infection.

 - Chemotherapy or antiviral therapy.

 - Deep tissue injury.